CySEC Regulated Forex Brokers

 Rules that Govern CySEC Regulated FX Brokers

 - Any broker under CySEC must have the bare minimum of €750,000 in operating capital.
-This was not the case in the years of inception of CySEC.
+This was not the case in the years of the inception of CySEC.
 This new rule which dictates the operating capital is reinforced by the MiFID directive which expects the brokering firms to be in a position to hold their customer’s positions without easily being hurt by the volatile market.

 - Members of CySEC are required to maintain regular financial statements which are to be submitted to the authority to be reviewed periodically.
-They are expected to send in annual audit reports which are done by authorised independent third-party auditors.
+They are expected to send in annual audit reports which are done by authorized independent third-party auditors.

-- CySEC forex brokers are responsible for protecting their traders from becoming insolvent or going bankrupt by securing them under the ICF (Investor Compensation Fund).
+- CySEC Forex brokers are responsible for protecting their traders from becoming insolvent or going bankrupt by securing them under the ICF (Investor Compensation Fund).
 The ICF gives compensation of up to €20,000 in case a broker is rendered insolvent this helps the customers protect a significant amount of their trading capital.

-Challenges facing CySEC regulated brokers
+Challenges facing CySEC-regulated brokers

-- Due to unclear definitions and dormancy, some CYSEC regulated brokers and firms have not been punished for flouting the rules.
+- Due to unclear definitions and dormancy, some CYSEC-regulated brokers and firms have not been punished for flouting the rules.